Professional practice

 Civil fraud & asset recovery

-Civil Fraud is one of John’s three core areas of practice; and John is ranked as a leading junior for Civil Fraud (band 4) by The Legal 500 UK.
+John is ranked as a leading junior for Civil Fraud (band 4) by The Legal 500 UK.
 He has acted in a number of heavyweight Commercial Court fraud proceedings, and is regularly instructed on related freezing and disclosure applications.

-Recent cases include:
+Current and recent cases include:

 E D & F Man Capital Markets Limited v Come Harvest Holdings Limited [2022] EWHC 229 (Comm).
 Acted for the claimant in 4-year litigation leading to a $284m judgment in deceit and conspiracy after a five-week trial.
 Leading judgment on the (un)availability of knowing receipt claims in respect of funds received before rescission of a fraudulently induced contract.
 (Led by Huw Davies KC.)